Abdurahman-hamdi/How-UC-OS-II-switches-between-tasks-in-ARM-M4-arch-with-gcc/README.md

 *ostcbcur:is a pointer of tcb type which points to the current running task tcb.

-*ostcbhighrdy:is a pointer of tcb type which points to the high priority task tcb rdy to run .
+*ostcbhighrdy:is a pointer of tcb type which points to the higher priority task tcb rdy to run .

 ![ghhg](https://user-images.githubusercontent.com/60859162/78462211-402a2380-76d0-11ea-9800-0fac9f2f6158.PNG)